Reavershark/ldc2-raspberry-pi/README.md

 ```

 ## Todo
- - Set newly created files ownership to current user instead of root, use `sudo chown` for now.
+ - ~~Set newly created files ownership to current user instead of root, use `sudo chown` for now.~~
+   Permissions are set to the owner of the `/src` volume.
  - Prevent dub from downloading all packages on every build.

 ## Note